Explore the works of celebrated artists like Van Gogh, Andy Warhol, Yayoi Kusama and others.

 Opening minds to alternative entertainment is the AGO’s forte and that’s why we love it so!
 Illusions: The Art of Magic offers an extensive look into the Golden Age of magic featuring the skillfulness of Harry Houdini and The Incomparable Albini.
 In addition to death-defying tricks, enjoy the kitschy charm of vintage posters and artifacts from a completely different era.

-Also on display are Diane Arbus: Photographs 1956-1971 and Sandra Brewster: Blur.
-These photography-centric exhibits showcase two very talented female artists, inspired by social equality.
+Also on display is Diane Arbus: Photographs 1956-1971, a photography-centric exhibit inspired by social equality.
 A legendary photographer, Diane Arbus’ work strived to normalize marginalized groups through striking black and white portraits.
-Sandra Brewster, a Canadian artist based in Toronto, likewise explores marginalized themes and identity through her experience of living as a Black woman.

 In addition to popular (and Instagrammable) exhibits, the AGO brims with cultural collections that showcase portraits, installations, sculptures and artifacts from around the world.